CSS-Identity/ADFS-Diag/README.md

 At this point it will take some time collect the remaining data and to compile the debug traces (if Tracing was enabled).
 So **please be patient** and do not abort the script through Task Manager
-You may also see some additional popup windows appearing.
-Usually they occur for the MSINFO Collection

 When the scripts finished, you can upload the compressed file to the workspace provided by the support engineer.